ETOA, Package Travel regulation and related protection frameworks

 What you need to know

-- PTD2 enables more cross-border selling (see note on ‘non-EU business’ below)
+• PTD2 enables more cross-border selling (see note on ‘non-EU business’ below)

-- ‘Linked Travel Arrangements’ create liability for third-party performance
+• ‘Linked Travel Arrangements’ create liability for third-party performance

-- Not all travel service combinations give rise to a package
+• Not all travel service combinations give rise to a package

 ETOA’s policy objectives

-- Appropriate and fair allocation of risk within the distribution chain
+• Appropriate and fair allocation of risk within the distribution chain

-- Increased business awareness of opportunity and risk under PTD2
+• Increased business awareness of opportunity and risk under PTD2

-- More value-adding with increased consumer choice across borders
+• More value-adding with increased consumer choice across borders

 What we are doing

-- Participation in European Commission’s expert stakeholder group on package travel
+• Participation in European Commission’s expert stakeholder group on package travel

-- Consultation and expert webinars in collaboration with partners
+• Consultation and expert webinars in collaboration with partners

-Following the pandemic, there is strong consumer interest in packaged product and buying from agents, partly due to the desirability of support should circumstances change in destination, such as public-health related travel restrictions.
+Following the pandemic, there was strong consumer interest in packaged product and buying from agents, partly due to the desirability of support should circumstances change in destination, such as public-health related travel restrictions.
 Given the inadequacy of financial protection mechanisms, especially during 2020, and the uncertainty related to cancellation rights, industry continues to push for short-term direction from the EC to help restore both business and consumer confidence.
 Medium-long term, the framework needs further reform which address both business and consumer needs, and makes an appropriate allocation of risk between public and private sectors.

 To succeed, European tourism needs a regulatory framework that encourages innovation and value-adding.
 As for tax, the higher the compliance load, the more the value-adding will happen elsewhere.
 While insolvency protection is desirable, what sector-specific arrangements are necessary given the availability of credit card payment protection and insurance products tailored to suit consumer’s risk appetite?
 There has been extensive development of general consumer protection since PTD was first introduced.
 The case for special protection for packages that do not include a significant travel component is weak.
 ETOA, with its partners, will continue to recommend further reform.